inkstitch/inkstitch/README.md

 ## Manual Setup

 To use this tool, you're going to need to set it up.
 It's an inkscape extension written as a Python file.
-Once you get it working, you'll need to learn how to design vectors in the way that inkscape-embroidery expects, and then you can generate your design files.
+Once you get it working, you'll need to learn how to design vectors in the way that ink/stitch expects, and then you can generate your design files.

 ### Inkscape
 First, install Inkscape if you don't have it.
 I highly recommend version 0.92 or greater, which has a really key feature: the Objects panel.
 This gives you a heirarchical list of objects in your SVG file, listed in their stacking order.
 This is really important because the stacking order dictates the order that the shapes will be sewn in.